She handles them all like a pro.

 The professional basketball player has won a WNBA championship, WNBA Finals MVP, and two Olympic gold medals.
-She’s also a two-time WNBA MVP, Rookie of the Year, five-time WNBA All-Star, and just a straight-up baller.
+She’s also a two-time WNBA MVP Award winner, Rookie of the Year, five-time WNBA All-Star, and just a straight-up baller.

-In 2021, Parker, who was born in St. Louis and moved near Chicago at an early age, signed with the Chicago Sky.
+In 2021, Parker, who was born in St. Louis and moved to Naperville, Illinois at an early age, signed with the Chicago Sky.

 Parker’s duties as a studio analyst keeps her involved with the game she loves in a different capacity and her net worth growing, but the quality time spent with her daughter takes the cake as her favorite offseason activity.